fscorrupt/awesome-stars/README.md

 ## Shell

+- [Fmstrat/plex-db-sync](https://github.com/Fmstrat/plex-db-sync) - Synchronizes the database watched status between two Plex servers.
+This includes watched times, and works for all users on the system without the need for tokens.
 - [trimstray/otseca](https://github.com/trimstray/otseca) - Open source security auditing tool to search and dump system configuration.
 It allows you to generate reports in HTML or RAW-HTML formats.
 - [trimstray/htrace.sh](https://github.com/trimstray/htrace.sh) - My simple Swiss Army knife for http/https troubleshooting and profiling.
 - [dockserver/apps](https://github.com/dockserver/apps) - Just docker-compose.yml files for the UI